1. Practice Policies

-I understand that health information about you and your health care is personal.
-I am committed to protecting health information about you.
-I create a record of the care and services you receive from me.
-I need this record to provide you with quality care and to comply with certain legal requirements.
+We understand that health information about you and your health care is personal.
+We are committed to protecting health information about you.
+We create a record of the care and services you receive from us.
+We need this record to provide you with quality care and to comply with certain legal requirements.
 This notice applies to all of the records of your care generated by this mental health care practice.
-This notice will tell you about the ways in which I may use and disclose health information about you.
-I also describe your rights to the health information I keep about you and describe certain obligations I have regarding the use and disclosure of your health information.
-I am required by law to:
+This notice will tell you about the ways in which we may use and disclose health information about you.
+We also describe your rights to the health information we keep about you and describe certain obligations we have regarding the use and disclosure of your health information.
+We are required by law to:

 -Make sure that protected health information (“PHI”) that identifies you is kept private.

 -Give you this notice of my legal duties and privacy practices with respect to health information.

 -Follow the terms of the notice that is currently in effect.

 -We can change the terms of this Notice, and such changes will apply to all information we have about you.
 The new Notice will be available upon request, in our office, and on our website.

 II.
 HOW WE MAY USE AND DISCLOSE HEALTH INFORMATION ABOUT YOU: